ROYAL QUEENS/ TEXTILES

 other two-dimensional forms.
 Her work has been exhibited in numerous venues in

-the United States and Internationally.
-Her current work on exhibit is folk art textile/quilts
+the United States and internationally.
+Her current work on exhibit is folk art textiles/quilts

 that reflect the following study.
-The artist gathered scrapes from family
+The artist gathered scraps from family

 members and fellow artists who responded to a call.
 She also suggested a